denfrost/DataStructures-Algorithms/README.md

 During every iteration a pointer called tempPtr is initialised with the memory address hold by newPtr (the first iteration it will be nullPtr).

-The new operator allocates the memory, call the constructor and return a pointer to the newly created node with the value of the currentPtr.
-This pointer is assigned to newPtr.
+The new operator allocates the memory, call the its constructor and return a pointer to the newly created node with the value of the currentPtr.
+The pointer returned is assigned to newPtr.
 This can be seen in part (a).

 ```
 newPtr = new MyNode<NODETYPE>{ CurrentPtr->getData() };
 ```

-If the list was empty the value of newPtr is assigned to firstPtr.
+If the list was empty the memory address hold by newPtr is assigned to firstPtr.

 Otherwise the memory address hold by newPtr is assigned to the tempPtr's nextPtr as shown is part (b).
 ```